reciprocalreviews/reciprocalapp/DESIGN.md

 **FUNCTIONALITY**

+For transactions:

 - [ ] When an email is sent to the source-specific address and proposed transaction meta-data is found create a proposed transaction corresponding to the transaction meta-data provided
 - [ ] Send minters period reminders of unapproved transactions, based on the frequency set in the Transactions page
 - [ ] When a proposed transaction is declined, an email is sent to the person who proposed it with an explanation for why.

+For sources:

+- [ ] Sources are checked daily for a certain proportion of support, and editors are notified when the petition exceeds that threshold.
+- [ ] When sources become approved, send emails to the editor and all people who upvoted the source, notifying them of their new tokens and the live process.